Professional Consults and Speaking Engagements

 If you are a therapist, physician, dietitian, or any other type of clinician helping your client find a dietitian with an ED/disordered eating focus, I am happy to speak with you about my treatment approaches or answer any questions you may have.

-If you are a clinician or facility without much ED experience, I am also available to provide clinician training on the topics of:
+I am also available to provide clinician training and/or presentations for organizations and schools on the topics of:

 Inquiries can be sent to: email@example.com